Chathu1985/Web_tool_trial/README.md

 # Web_tool_trail
-This repository is a space for experimenting with new tools, testing analytical approaches, and exploring methods that support more interactive and user‑friendly web tool design.
-The goal is to try out different techniques, evaluate their effectiveness, and refine ideas that can contribute to better workflows and improved user experiences.
+This repository is a trial environment created for experimenting with web‑based tool design.
+It is used to test new features, analytical methods, and interaction patterns that support the development of an open‑source, device‑independent interactive tool.
+The aim is to explore flexible approaches that improve navigation, usability, and overall user experience across different platforms